-Martin shares as how to use vi-style editing in SQL*Plus.
+Martin shows us how to use vi-style editing in SQL*Plus.

-Pinal Dave is doing an insightful follow up of usage of $rowguid and $IDENTITY.
+Pinal Dave writes an insightful follow up of $rowguid and $IDENTITY.

 What does the ALLOW_ROW_LOCKS and ALLOW_PAGE_LOCKS mean on the CREATE INDEX statement ?
 What is the cost\benefit of ON|OFF?
 Is there a performance gain?
 Jack Vamvas answers.

 Kevin Kline is suggesting two TechNet radio sessions you don’t want to miss.

 Simple time series calculations, such as comparing sales in the current year with the previous year, are easy to do in DAX and well-documented.
 Chris Webb has more.